 Nontraditional Employment Arrangements

 Finally, you’ll need to relax the “nine-to-five” mentality in favor of more flexible work arrangements.
 Modern companies have an incredible company culture that already accommodates telecommuting and remote workspaces, which are in high demand among millennials and parents with small children.
-Employers rely on instant messaging, video conferencing, and productivity monitoring tools to keep tabs on these off-site workers.
+Employers rely on instant messaging, video conferencing, and productivity monitoring tools to keep up on these off-site workers.

 Some businesses are even transitioning to co-working spaces, where multiple companies share a common office space in order to save money.
 This trend has been popular among the startup community.
 It also makes sense for entrepreneurs and home-based businesses who want to grow.